anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 ## Arranging Test Methods

 While developing testing some arrangement code blocks may be duplicated.
-There is no problem for that, because each unit test must be isolated [[22]].
+There is no problem with that because each unit test must be isolated [[22]].

 ## References